Krasnomakov/vHUB_QA_withSensorData/README.md

 # WPVH AI Chat Solution

-This repository hosts a retrieval QA solution for WPVH AI chat, developed using the Mistral LLM model via the Ollama application.
+This repository hosts a retrieval QA solution for WPVH Eindhoven AI chat, developed using the Mistral LLM model via the Ollama application.

 ## Getting Started